Moneymoney122/boot-script/README.md

  - No compiling or installation necessary, just download and run it.

- - *if you have already downloaded this script and you want to update it*, run: `cd ~/boot-script/ && git pull`
+ - *if you have already downloaded this script and you want to update it, run:* `cd ~/boot-script/ && git pull`

 If you do not have `git` installed then install it using your distribution's package manager